Industrial Sound Design

 Cha-Cha is a training device assisting beginners through the learning process of dancing.
 It encourages a user to synchronise body movements with music.

 Challenge the user

-The challenge was to blend sound as a feedback with the music to dance on.
-We categorized sound into functional, operational and feedback sounds.
-We focused on device sounds, feedback from the body movements, and breaking music into layers.
+The challenge was to blend sound as feedback with the music to dance on.
+We categorised sound into functional, operational and feedback sound.
+We focused on device sounds, input from the body movements, and breaking music into layers.

 Tools used Kinect, Processing, Audacity, After effects in developing this project.